electronstudio/pygame-zero-book/chapters/2_simple_games.md

 \begin{aside}
 \label{}
 \heading{Advanced}
-\noindent Make a game with one alien controlled by mouse and another controlled by keyboard/
+\noindent Make a game with one alien controlled by mouse and another controlled by keyboard
 \end{aside}